 “A what?”
 Sierra wasn’t sure she heard him right.

-“A drawing,” he said.
+“A drawing.”
 His cheeks flushed red.
 “Of what, I won’t say.”

 David stood up.
 He handed the paper to Sierra, raising one eyebrow with interest.

 Sierra gazed at the paper for a long time.
-“I don’t know why this is here,” she said.
+“I don’t know why this is here.”
 She’d always known about the wooden box, but her father said he only filled it with his most prized possessions.
 With the treasures he wanted to pass on to his children.
 “My dad didn’t draw.”

 “Let me see.”
 David took the piece of paper and looked closely at a line scribbled on the bottom corner.
-“What’s your dad’s name?”
+“What is your father’s name?”